 The sheer size of this natural wonder is mind-boggling.
 It is 277 miles long and up to 18 miles wide.
 Looking down, you can gaze at a depth of 1 mile from the top.

 It took nature 2 billion years to build this marvel, but you only need a few days to explore and appreciate its beauty.

 You can read more about the history and geology of the Canyon at Wikipedia.

 How to get there

-If you are coming from a neighboring state, you will probably drive to the South Rim entrance.
-If you are coming from further away you can fly into Flagstaff, Arizona then rent a car or ride a shuttle to the Grand Canyon plaza.
+If you come from a neighboring state, you will probably drive to the South Rim entrance.
+If you are coming from further away, you can fly into Flagstaff, Arizona, then rent a car or ride a shuttle to the Grand Canyon plaza.

-Some tour operators offer Helicopter tour to the canyon and others offer you a whitewater rafting tour through the Colorado river at the bottom of the canyon.
+Some tour operators offer Helicopter tours to the canyon, and others offer you a whitewater rafting tour through the Colorado River at the bottom of the canyon.

-If you can, book the observation dome for breathtaking views along the way.
+Book the observation dome for breathtaking views along the way if you can.